Yuri Otkupshchikov

-Yuri Otkupshchikov (Юрий Владимирович Откупщиков; 29 August 1924, Kazan – 25 September 2010, St. Petersburg; also spelled Otkupscikov, Otkupsikov, Otkupschikov, Otkupschtschikov) was a Soviet and Russian philologist and linguist.
+Yuri Vladimirovich Otkupshchikov (Юрий Владимирович Откупщиков; 29 August 1924 – 25 September 2010) was a Russian philologist and linguist.
 For more than 50 years, he taught at the St. Petersburg State University Faculty of Philology.

 Biography

 He was born in Kazan, Russia and graduated from high school there in 1942.
 Then he volunteered for war service and served with the Baltic Fleet.
 He took part in the battles of the Siege of Leningrad.

 After the war, he studied philology at Kazan University, graduating in 1950.
-Then he continued his studies at the Classical Philology Department of Leningrad University, where he studied under a noted Russian philologist Ivan Tolstoi (1880-1954).
+Then he continued his studies at the Classical Philology Department of Leningrad University, where he studied under a noted Russian philologist Ivan Tolstoi (1880–1954).
 In June 1953 he defended his thesis and began teaching at Leningrad University.
 Starting in 1956, he was sent to work for some time in Mongolia as Latin instructor, being one of the pioneers in this area.
 He also studied Mongolian, and published on this subject.
 In 1967 he received his doctorate for his monograph on the history of the Indo-European word-formation.

 Otkupshchikov specialized in classical linguistics, Indo-European languages, Baltic and Slavic languages, and the etymological analysis.
 From 1971 to 1992, he headed the Department of Classical Philology of St. Petersburg State University.